-A few days later, your tree will be fully grown, and you can snag 30k bells for your efforts.
+A few days later, your tree will be fully grown, and you can snag a whopping 30k bells for your efforts.
 But what if you could reliably turn your simple 30k money tree into a 100k money tree without the fear of losing bells?
 Here’s how.

 How to make millions with Animal Crossing money trees